eigentaylor/eigentaylor.github.io/_posts/2026-06-03-av-stratproof.md

 ## Conclusion

 As I explored in [this post](../why-condorcet/){:target="_blank"}, I think compromise and consent are essentially impossible to express with a ranked ballot.
-That is simply not what ranked ballots are designed to capture.
+That is simply not what ranked ballots are *able* to capture.
 Two voters can give the same preference *order* yet disagree on who they'd find genuinely acceptable.
 "Second choice" does not imply "acceptable backup"--it could mean "lesser evil" (or vice versa).
 Scores are similarly ambiguous: is a 3/5 "acceptable" or not?

 Acceptability isn't naturally categorized by ordinal rankings or utility scores.
 Approval voting is, to me, the natural language of compromise: each voter signals who they find acceptable, and the candidate with the largest base of acceptability earns the right to be called the consensus choice.
 Approval isn't perfect at capturing compromise--no practical system is--but it asks the right question.
 And I think that is something that we, in this polarized time, should [seriously consider](../approval-only){:target="_blank"}.